The independent, trusted guide to online education for over 26 years!

 True, MOOCs are open and free—unless you want to attach any type of assessment, credentialing or professional certification to them.
 Certification, assessment and authentication of college level learning is not free.
 In fact, the fees attached to using MOOCs for college credit effectively cripple any threat that these online courses will help lower the cost of a college degree for consumers.

-Excelsior College, founded in the 1970s to help non-traditional adult learners document and earn college credit for career credentials, encourages students to use free online MOOCs (as well as old-fashioned library books, texts and videos) to prep for taking their own branded college equivalency tests.
+Excelsior University, founded in the 1970s to help non-traditional adult learners document and earn college credit for career credentials, encourages students to use free online MOOCs (as well as old-fashioned library books, texts and videos) to prep for taking their own branded college equivalency tests.
 But these equivalency exams are not free.
 Excelsior exams carry a fee of $95.
 Some exams also require students to pay an external vendor to proctor the exam; and students may encounter other fees to matriculate at Excelsior and have test scores (if they are high enough) seared onto an Excelsior degree transcript.

 Coursera and the MOOC Fee Machine